Pshriwise/dag_slicer/README.md

 https://www.youtube.com/playlist?list=PLa7CZUIEd-lRsDJgIVxppaYDqgS04hwfq

-Note: For garaunteed performance of this tool, all facet-based models should be made watertight before use.
+__Note:__ For garaunteed performance of this tool, all facet-based models should be made watertight before use.
+However, a the newly added roaming intersections feature may assist in slicing models which cannot be made fully watertight.

 Recent additions:

+* __Can now slice non-watertight meshes!__ This can be accomplished by setting the roam attribute to `True` on the slicer class before slicing or selecting is as an option in GUI.

 * Group names can now be altered using the `rename_group` method.
 Like so: